ar-io/docs/docs/src/guides/sdk.md

 #### `getGateways({ cursor, limit, sortBy, sortOrder })`

-Retrieves registered gateways of the IO process, using pagination and sorting by the specified criteria.
+Retrieves registered gateways of the ARIO process, using pagination and sorting by the specified criteria.
 The `cursor` used for pagination is the last gateway address from the previous request.

 ```typescript
 const io = IO.init();